-These are various types of medication errors that can happen in a nursing home, including:
+There are various types of medication errors that can happen in a nursing home.

-- Providing inadequate liquids with medications.
-Many medications have instructions as to how much liquid should be given with the medication.
+- Providing inadequate liquids: Many medications have instructions as to how much liquid should be given with the medication.
 If the resident does not drink this amount of liquid, they will not be adequately hydrated and the medication may cause harm to the resident.

-- Providing inadequate antacids or food with the medication.
-Some medications require that the resident takes the medication with or without food.
+- Providing inadequate antacids or food: Some medications require that the resident takes the medication with or without food.
 Some require antacids to be given prior to ingesting the medication.
 It is up to the nursing staff to give the medication in the right way.

-- Giving medications with enteral nutritional formulas.
-Some residents are taking enteral nutrition.
+- Not following enteral nutritional formulas: Some residents are taking enteral nutrition (being fed through a tube).
 There is a list of practices and guidelines that must be followed in order to give medications to these patients.
 If the proper protocol isn’t followed, there may be a medication error that harms the patient.

-- Having the resident swallow medications designed to be sublingual.
-Some patients are very resistant to taking sublingual tablets.
+- Having residents swallow sublingual medications: Some patients are very resistant to taking sublingual tablets.
 If the resident repeatedly swallows the sublingual tablet, the medication needs to be changed.

 Negligent Medication Errors

-Because many nursing homes are understaffed with remaining staff members that are overworked and tired, medication errors can happen.
+Because many nursing homes are understaffed, staff members could be overworked and tired, making medication errors more likely.
 The staff member may be distracted during the med pass and may make a mistake.
 The staff member doing the med pass should not feel as though they are being rushed, as this can lead to medication errors.

-According to a study by the Medication Error Quality Initiative, the most common medication errors include the following:
+A study by the Medication Error Quality Initiative looked at the most common medication errors.

 - Documenting the giving of the medication incorrectly

 - Failing to monitor the resident after giving the medication

 - Giving too little or skipping a dose of medication

 - Giving the medication at the wrong time or at the wrong rate